 10th Avenue (Baseline to Holladay) - Cornelius

-10th Avenue between Baseline Street and Holladay Street (in the city of Cornelius) is currently a narrow two-lane roadway that serves as a link between the recently improved Martin / Cornelius-Schefflin Road Corridor and OR 8 (Baseline and Adair Streets).
-This section of roadway experiences heavy traffic flow, most of which includes large freight vehicles and farm equipment.
+10th Avenue between Baseline and Holladay streets (in Cornelius) is a narrow two-lane road that serves as a link between the recently improved Martin/Cornelius-Schefflin Road corridor and OR 8 (Baseline and Adair streets).
+This section of road experiences heavy traffic flow, which includes large freight vehicles and farm equipment.

-This project will widen 10th Avenue between the railroad crossing, located just south of Baseline Street up to Holladay Street, to coincide with the City of Cornelius’ road design standards.
+This project will widen 10th Avenue between the railroad crossing, south of Baseline Street, to Holladay Street, to coincide with city of Cornelius road design standards.
 Improvements include one travel lane in each direction with an intermittent center turn lane and curb extensions also known as “bulb outs” (similar to the section of OR 8 recently improved in Cornelius).
 Additional improvements include the installation of bicycle facilities and sidewalks.

-These improvements will enhance the flow and safety of freight trucks, farm equipment, vehicles, bicyclists and pedestrians.
+These improvements will improve traffic flow and safety of freight trucks, farm equipment, vehicles, bicyclists and pedestrians.

 This $8 million project is funded through phase 3D of the Major Streets Transportation Improvement Program (MSTIP).
 The total project cost includes the estimated cost of design, right-of-way and construction and is subject to change.